 On-going investment to retain a fit, robust and safe infrastructure is fundamental for any digital capability and to maintain current business continuity.
-The challenge is to ensure we maintain our infrastructure in a cost effective manner whilst being adaptable to the organisations and industry change that affect us.
+The challenge is to ensure we maintain our infrastructure in a cost effective manner whilst being adaptable to the organisations and industry changes that affect us.
 Continued investment in this area is fundamental.

 The Health and Care Strategy recognises the importance of digital inclusion, the impact and benefits it brings to the residents of Powys.
-The PSB Wellbeing Plan takes into account the key priorities required to improve digital inclusion and infrastructure and this dependency will monitored to ensure appropriate linkage with the Joint Area Plan.
+The Public Services Board (PSB) Wellbeing Plan takes into account the key priorities required to improve digital inclusion and infrastructure and this dependency will be monitored to ensure appropriate linkage with the Joint Area Plan.